 4. Build Your Credit

-Just because you have no credit now doesn't mean that you'll always have no credit.
-Your credit score is a moving target and it's in your power to improve it.
+Just because you have no credit now doesn't mean you'll always have no credit.
+Your credit score is a moving target, and it's in your power to improve it.
 Many people know this but then jump into the world of credit cards without a single thought.